 So if you’re looking for a small business card and want to earn more United Airlines miles, this could be a good option.

 Plus, you might qualify for a small business card and not even know it!
 Check out my post about common small businesses that may qualify you for business credit card.

 Just remember, this card falls under Chase’s stricter approval rules.
 So if you’ve opened more than ~5 credit cards within the past 24 months from ANY bank (except certain small business cards), it’s likely you will NOT be approved for the card.

-If that’s the case, you could instead consider small business cards like The Enhanced Business Platinum® Card from American Express OPEN.
+If that’s the case, you could instead consider small business cards like The Business Platinum® Card from American Express OPEN.
 You’ll earn AMEX Membership Rewards points which you can transfer to Singapore Airlines.

 Then use Singapore Airlines miles to book United Airlines award tickets.
 Sometimes it’s a better deal!